Top 5 This Week

 What makes Natchez the most significant antebellum city in the United States?

-Natchez, on the Mississippi River at the Louisiana border, contains the largest concentration of antebellum plantation homes in America — more than 30 significant mansions within the city limits and surrounding area.
-The Natchez Pilgrimage (held twice annually in spring and fall) opens most of the city’s historic homes to visitors, a tradition begun in 1932 that has in recent years significantly expanded its interpretation to acknowledge and center the enslaved people who built, maintained, and inhabited these properties.
-Longwood Mansion — the largest octagonal antebellum house in the United States, begun in 1860 and never completed after the Philadelphia craftsmen building it left for the Civil War in 1861 — is the most architecturally distinctive property, with raw lumber and 1861 construction tools still visible on the unfinished upper floors.
-Melrose Plantation, operated by the National Park Service as part of Natchez National Historical Park, provides the most complete interpretation of both enslaver and enslaved life of any Natchez property.
+Natchez, on the Mississippi River at the Louisiana border, holds the largest concentration of antebellum plantation homes in America — more than 30 substantial mansions within the city limits and surrounding area.
+The Natchez Pilgrimage (held twice annually in spring and fall) opens most of the city’s historic homes to visitors, a tradition begun in 1932 that has in recent years expanded its interpretation to acknowledge and center the enslaved people who built, maintained, and inhabited these properties.
+Longwood Mansion — the largest octagonal antebellum house in the United States, designed by Philadelphia architect Samuel Sloan and begun in 1860, then never finished after the Northern craftsmen building it left for the Civil War in 1861 — is the city’s most architecturally distinctive property, with bare lumber and 1861 construction tools still visible on its unfinished upper floors.
+Melrose Plantation, run by the National Park Service as part of Natchez National Historical Park, offers the fullest interpretation of both enslaver and enslaved life of any Natchez property.

 What is the Mississippi Blues Trail and why is Clarksdale significant?

-The Mississippi Delta — the flat alluvial plain between the Mississippi and Yazoo Rivers — is the birthplace of the blues and one of the most culturally significant geographic regions in America.
+The Mississippi Delta — the flat alluvial plain between the Mississippi and Yazoo Rivers — is the birthplace of the blues and one of the most culturally consequential regions in America.
 The music that emerged from the Delta’s African-American communities in the late 19th and early 20th centuries became the foundation of virtually all subsequent American popular music: rock and roll, rhythm and blues, soul, hip-hop.
 The Mississippi Blues Trail is a network of more than 200 historical markers connecting these sites.
-Clarksdale is the Delta’s most visited music destination — its crossroads where US Highways 61 and 49 intersect is the symbolic center of blues mythology, where Robert Johnson allegedly sold his soul to the devil.
-The Delta Blues Museum in Clarksdale houses the state’s most significant blues artifact collection, including Muddy Waters’ boyhood cabin relocated from Stovall Plantation.
-Red’s Lounge on Sunflower Avenue is a juke joint still operating in its original form — the closest thing to an authentic blues experience available to visitors.
+Clarksdale draws more music travelers than anywhere else in the Delta — its crossroads where US Highways 61 and 49 intersect is the symbolic center of blues mythology, where Robert Johnson allegedly sold his soul to the devil.
+The Delta Blues Museum in Clarksdale holds the state’s deepest blues artifact collection, including Muddy Waters’ boyhood cabin relocated from Stovall Plantation.
+Red’s Lounge on Sunflower Avenue is a juke joint still running in its original form — the closest thing to an authentic blues experience available to visitors.

 What makes Vicksburg National Military Park historically significant?

 Vicksburg National Military Park preserves the battlefield of the 47-day siege (May–July 1863) that ended with Confederate surrender, giving the Union control of the Mississippi River and effectively splitting the Confederacy.
-The park’s 1,800 monuments and markers, 20 miles of reconstructed trenches and earthworks, and the 16-mile tour road provide the most comprehensive preserved Civil War battlefield landscape in America — more intact than Gettysburg.
-The USS Cairo, a Union ironclad gunboat sunk by Confederate torpedoes in 1862 and raised from the Yazoo River mud in 1964, is preserved at the park and provides the most complete surviving example of a Civil War river gunboat.
-The Cairo was the first vessel in history sunk by a remotely detonated electric mine — a significant military technology milestone of the Civil War.
-Thousands of personal items from the crew recovered from the mud are displayed in the adjacent museum, creating an immediate human connection to the 1862 sinking.
+The park’s roughly 1,325 monuments and markers, 20 miles of reconstructed trenches and earthworks, and the 16-mile tour road make this the most comprehensively preserved Civil War battlefield landscape in America — more intact than Gettysburg.
+The USS Cairo, a Union ironclad gunboat sunk by a Confederate mine in 1862 and raised from the Yazoo River mud in 1964, sits restored at the park as the most complete surviving example of a Civil War river gunboat.
+The Cairo was the first U.S. warship sunk by an electrically detonated mine — a milestone in Civil War military technology.
+Thousands of personal items recovered from the mud are displayed in the adjacent museum, creating an immediate human connection to the 1862 sinking.

 What does Oxford, Mississippi offer in terms of literary and cultural heritage?

-Oxford is home to the University of Mississippi (Ole Miss) and to the literary legacy of William Faulkner — widely considered the most significant American novelist of the 20th century, whose fictional Yoknapatawpha County is one of the most complete invented geographies in world literature.
-Rowan Oak, Faulkner’s home from 1930 until his death in 1962, is preserved by the university as a museum — the outline of A Fable that Faulkner wrote directly on the plaster wall of his study is still visible, one of the most extraordinary surviving artifacts of American literary process.
-Oxford’s Square has developed into one of the most vibrant small-city cultural environments in the South, anchored by Square Books (one of the finest independent bookstores in America, with a long tradition of hosting major literary events) and the City Grocery restaurant and bar.
-The Oxford American magazine has been the most significant voice of southern literature and music criticism for three decades.
+Oxford is home to the University of Mississippi (Ole Miss) and to the literary legacy of William Faulkner — by many accounts the foremost American novelist of the 20th century, whose fictional Yoknapatawpha County stands as one of the most fully realized invented geographies in world literature.
+Rowan Oak, Faulkner’s home from 1930 until his death in 1962, is kept by the university as a museum — the outline of A Fable that Faulkner wrote directly on the plaster wall of his study is still legible, a remarkable surviving artifact of American literary process.
+Oxford’s Square has grown into one of the liveliest small-city cultural scenes in the South, anchored by Square Books (among the finest independent bookstores in America, with a long tradition of hosting major literary events) and the City Grocery restaurant and bar.
+The Oxford American magazine has been a leading voice of southern literature and music criticism for three decades.

 What does Mississippi’s Gulf Coast offer visitors?

-Mississippi’s Gulf Coast stretches 62 miles from the Louisiana border to the Alabama border, providing white sand beaches, barrier island wilderness, and the casino resort development of Biloxi and Gulfport.
-The beaches at Ocean Springs, Pass Christian, and the undeveloped stretches near the Pascagoula River provide Gulf of Mexico swimming and shell collecting at prices far below Florida equivalents.
-Ship Island in the Gulf Islands National Seashore — accessible by ferry from Gulfport — provides the most pristine beach day-trip on the Mississippi Gulf Coast, a barrier island with white sand and clear green water representing the Gulf’s natural character before coastal development.
-Biloxi’s lighthouse (1848, survived both the Civil War and Hurricane Katrina), the Biloxi shrimping industry’s cultural heritage, and Ocean Springs’s art community (established by the nature-focused artist Walter Anderson) provide cultural tourism beyond the casino floor.
+Mississippi’s Gulf Coast runs 62 miles from the Louisiana border to the Alabama border, offering white sand beaches, barrier island wilderness, and the casino resort development of Biloxi and Gulfport.
+The beaches at Ocean Springs, Pass Christian, and the undeveloped stretches near the Pascagoula River deliver Gulf of Mexico swimming and shell collecting at prices well below their Florida equivalents.
+Ship Island in the Gulf Islands National Seashore — reached by ferry from Gulfport — makes the finest beach day-trip on the Mississippi Gulf Coast, a barrier island of white sand and clear green water that shows the Gulf’s natural character before coastal development.
+Biloxi’s lighthouse (built in 1848 of cast iron, a survivor of both the Civil War and Hurricane Katrina), the city’s shrimping heritage, and Ocean Springs’s art community (founded by the nature-focused artist Walter Anderson) round out the cultural offering beyond the casino floor.

 Felipe Cota